activecm/bro-rita/README.md

-Logging to MongoDB with ActiveCM::MongoDBWriter
+Logging to MongoDB with ActiveCM::RITAWriter
 =================================

 Introduction and Warning